Aitana (singer): 2019–2020: Spoiler and 11 Razones

 On 18 December 2019, Aitana released "+ (Más)", featuring Cali y El Dandee, the lead single of her upcoming second studio album. "+" achieved great commercial success in Spain, spending nine weeks at the country's top ten chart, and hinted a musical shift of Aitana to pop rock.
 In April 2020 she collaborated with Spanish singer David Bisbal on the duet version of his track "Si Tú la Quieres", which became a twenty hit in Spain.
 It would later win the Los 40 Music Award for Best Spanish Song.
-In May, Aitana announced that she would be collaborating with other musical acts throughout the year as part of a droplet era prior to the release of her sophomore record.
+In May, Aitana announced that she would be collaborating with other musical acts throughout the year prior to the release of her sophomore record.
 Summertime saw the release of three new singles: "Enemigos", alongside Reik, "Más De Lo Que Aposté", alongside Morat, and "Tu Foto del DNI" alongside childhood friend Marmi., which was described as "a pleasant change in the singer's sound as well as one of the best vocal collaborations released by someone known for being in OT".
 The second single of her upcoming album, "Corazón Sin Vida" was released on 2 October, featuring vocals by Colombian singer Sebastián Yatra.
 It debuted at number four in Spain.
 On 30 October, she was featured in "Friend de Semana", a song by Danna Paola and Luisa Sonza.
 On November 13, she was contributed vocals to Tiësto's remix of Katy Perry's "Resilient".
 She described working with Perry as "a dream come true".
 Her work during the year was awarded a Premio Ondas for Musical Phenomenon of the Year for "being one of the most relevant national pop artists in recent years" and "an artist with a promising future and a bulwark of pop music in Spanish".

 In November, Aitana announced that her sophomore studio album would be named 11 Razones, which would eventually be released on 11 December.
 The album is reminiscent of early 2000s pop rock, which saw a departure from the sounds she had explored on Spoiler.
 It debuted at number two on the PROMUSICAE chart and later peaked at the top position.
 Promotion for the record continued by the release of a third single, a standard black vinyl pressing and a Record Store Day limited edition of the record.
 A supporting concert tour and began in July in Barcelona. and ended in December at the WiZink Center in Madrid after 31 shows.
 The tour would also visit Latin America in 2022.